What and when is International OpenCon Catalonia?

 Awesome question!
 The basic answer is: if you’d like to see something done, make it happen!
 Here are a few ideas to get you started:

 Before the meeting: publicise and spread the word, reserve your place early, think about stuff you can contribute (especially workshops!), and think about organising shared rides with others from your city or area, as well as lifts from the station.
-After you register, you will be invited to join a Facebook group (just for the participants of each year’s IOCC) which is a good place to start bouncing ideas and offering and asking for help and advice regarding transportation.
+After you register, you will be invited to join a discussion forum (just for the participants of each year’s IOCC) so we will have a place to start bouncing ideas, where people can also offer and ask for help and advice regarding transportation.

 During the event, you can organise a workshop and contribute to evening entertainments (more info here).
 You will be in a team charged with preparing before and cleaning up after a meal, and if you pay attention you will find many other opportunities to help keeping the place tidy.